Axis-Cyber-Technologies/axis-network-monitoring/README.md

 `configctl template reload OPNsense.AxisNetworkMonitor` afterwards, but the packaging approach above mirrors how the plugin will be distributed once it is ready.

+## Installing & Updating on Real Firewalls

+Follow `docs/DEPLOYMENT.md` for a full walkthrough on:

+- Preparing an OPNsense-compatible build host
+- Generating and signing the package
+- Hosting a custom package repository
+- Registering the repository on each firewall to receive updates automatically